LloydYCHuang/Webpage/index.md

 ***

 <img align="left" width="352" height="640" style="margin-right:20px" src="https://lloydychuang.github.io/assets/me.jpg">
 I am Yin-Chung (Lloyd) Huang, a PhD student at the University of Sydney.
-I come from Taiwan and did my master's at National Taiwan University.
+I come from Taiwan and got my master's degree from National Taiwan University.
 I have a broad interest in questions involved in the biogeochemical cycle and am thrilled to start my academic journey here in Sydney.
 I am passionate about research work and hold enthusiasm toward soil science.
 In short, I want to be a scientist in the future.

 I study soil spectroscopy with a domain knowledge of pedogenesis.
 With the understanding of soil formation, I am expecting to deal with issues including climate change, sustainable production, smart agriculture, and even planetary exploration!
 My present research focuses on the application of mid-infrared on soil mineralogy and the use of low-cost spectrometers to estimate soil carbon stock.